tdhock/tdhock.github.io/_posts/2023-04-07-ubuntu-old-mac.md

 NVIDIA Corporation: C79 [GeForce 9400M] (MacBook5, 1), change from
 Using X.Org X server to Using NVIDIA binary driver.

-firefox -> settings,
-- privacy and security,
-  - do not track always,
-  - logins and password uncheck, add-ons and themes, ublock origin, add to firefox.
+firefox -> settings -> privacy and security -> do not track always, logins and password uncheck. add-ons and themes -> ublock origin, add to firefox.
--

 Settings, trackpad, natural scrolling off.